Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 “You can’t grow up around water and not develop an almost cellular longing to be out in a boat on that water.
 So many of his songs resonate with his love of exploring the ocean,’’ Buffett’s sister Lucy told AL.com.
 “That notion was born in his youth on Mobile Bay, Dauphin Island, Gulf Shores and the Mississippi barrier islands.”

 Buffett has been described as a “life’s a beach avatar” and “Hemingway with a guitar and a Whaler boat.’’
-And he was as comfortable writing heartfelt ballads like Come Monday and A Pirate Looks at Forty as he was with playful rockers like Cheeseburger in Paradise.
+“Bard of beach rock” and “poet of paradise’’ also fit.
+And he was as comfortable writing heartfelt a ballad like A Pirate Looks at Forty as he was with playful rockers like Cheeseburger.

 “When you look at his entire catalog, you can’t help but appreciate his deep emotional side.
 Much to his own chagrin, I might add.
 He’s really quite modest and private; like most men, he won’t wallow in the emotional side of things for very long.
 He really is more of a ‘breathe in, breathe out, move on’ kind of guy,” Lucy Buffett said.